Languages and Culture Studies

 Program Cognates: 12 credits

-Choose at least 12 credits from the list below.
+Choose at least 12 credits from the list below, one of which must be LANG 2601 World Languages and Culture.
 Other cognate credits may be taken in LANG, DANC, MUSC, THTR, ARTV, HIST, LITT, and PHIL.

 Education Cognates: 20 credits